linkspreed/linkspreed.com/Special_Works.md

 ### 01.11.2022 (announcement Linkspreed)
+- We're excited to announce that Cloudflare Startups v2 has enabled us to further increase **Linkspreed**'s speed, performance, and security.

+### 01.11.2022 (announcement Linkspreed)
 - **Linkspreed** now runs flawlessly with Cloudflare as the primary DNS provider.

 ### 01.11.2022 (announcement Linkspreed)